The Offices: A space for both parents and kids.

 Our main goal in these rooms was to create spaces that were multi-purpose for the parent and child as well as distinctly separate from their bedrooms.
 We started off by redesigning the spare room into a workspace/creative zone for the kids.
 We then moved onto the room next door, a somewhat bare room that was already designated as the parent’s office and expanding it so the room would also function as a guest space.

 In the children’s home office we needed to accommodate workspace for three kids so we created a custom floating desk.
 Each child has their own desk space that features a pencil drawer, bottom shelving for modems or other wire management, and a open shelving unit above with plenty of rows to display books and prized possessions.
 The seamless desktop unifies these three desks creating one cohesive floating desk.
 When not working the kids can relax on a custom bench that upholstered with grey cushions to match the light and airy feel of the room.
 This bench is perfect for reading after school or hanging out with friends.
 Three large storage drawers underneath complete the bench to make it multi-functional.
 Each piece was created in a birch finish with white accents, this color choice is modern and works well for children or adults.
 They’ll never outgrow their workspace.

 In the parent’s office we were greeted by a lone walnut desk.
-As the main piece of furniture in the room it had to be both storage and a workspace.
+As the main piece of office furniture in the room it had to be both storage and a workspace.
 Our solution to this problem was to add a Tuck over Daybed